gaspardCh/OULU_ICST/Week5/README.md

 ### Q3

 The first problem can be solved by adding few lines checking if the given string is indeed an ip address.
-For the second one, we can replace shell=True by shell=False and replace the command string by a list of string (something like ["ping", "-c", "4", "{target}"])
+For the second one, we can replace shell=True by shell=False and replace the command string by a list of string (something like ["ping", "-c", "4", "{target}"]).

 ### Q4

+I add a function validate_ip_address() that check if the given input matches an ipv4 or ipv6 ip address, if not the command is not executed.

+### Q5

+To be sure that it is efficient I can test my code with different commands, or ask people specialized in hacking to test it (that is when we are happy to have white hats hackers)